-The General Fund balance increased from \$71.9 million at the end of 2018, to \$75.8 million at the end of the current fiscal year.
-Of that amount, \$68.6 million constitutes unassigned fund balance, which is available for spending at the City's discretion; \$7.2 million, is committed for various projects such as the construction of a pedestrian bridge over Doral Blvd., a ramp as part of the Florida's Turnpike widening project, park improvements, installation of license implementation of plate readers, permitting system and fleet purchases.
+The General Fund balance increased from \$75.8 million at the end of 2019, to \$79.6 million at the end of the current fiscal year.
+Of that amount, \$72.3 million constitutes unassigned fund balance, which is available for spending at the City's discretion; \$7.2 million, is committed for various projects such as the design and construction of adoptive re-use area, park improvements, installation of license plate readers, implementation of a permitting system and fleet purchases.

-The change in Transportation Fund balance was a decrease of \$1.4 million.
-The general did not contribute to transportation fund in the current fiscal year.
-While revenues increased by \$497 thousand mainly due to increases in impact fees and investment and interest incomes, expenditures in the fund exceeded revenues.
+The Transportation Fund balance increased by \$234 thousand.
+The general fund did not contribute to the transportation fund in the current fiscal year.
+While revenues decreased by \$335 thousand mainly attributable to effects of the Covid-19 pandemic, expenditures in the fund did not exceed revenues.
 Currently, there are various ongoing roadway improvement projects, which were funded from the fund's reserve.